zachvaughn/swarm-sim/README.md

 ## Architecture Overview
 - **`SimulationController`** — owns the environment, agent list, and logger;
-  runs the main simulation loop
+  runs the main simulation loop and checks for config validation
 - **`Agent`** — represents an individual swarm member; computes flocking and potential field forces at each timestep
 - **`Environment`** — holds obstacles, hazard zones, and the destination;